BamBoozledMC/MathPathwaysAutoBot/README.md

 ](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV) made by Microsoft.
 It allows you to automate many things including browsers (via the use of a browser extension added by the program)

 ## How do I do this Myself?
-Below you will find some videos and screenshots of this program working, and a tutorial to set it up yourself.
+Follow the steps below to set this up for yourself.
+Some screenshots and videos are provided for your convenience

 ### What you will need
 - A Windows system